---

 only the minimum required resources are running.
 Existing deployments from

-different nodes would be rescheduled and "packed" into a fewer number of nodes
+different nodes would be rescheduled and "packed" into a smaller number of nodes

 before the unwanted machines are terminated.
 The Cluster Autoscaler marks unused